greendinosaur/otd-sport-headline-tweet/README.md

 # Usage
 *config.py* contains the various parameters required to generate a headline including the path to the data file

-call *onthisday()* inside *onthisday.py* to generate a headline which can then be tweeted.
-Currently, it just prints the headline to the console.
+Run *main.py* to generate a headline which is tweeted automatically and printed to the terminal.

-Data file needs to be a csv file with the following data fields per row:
+The data file containing the matches needs to be a csv file with the following data fields per row.
+Take a look at test_matches.csv in the tests folder for examples.

 * Match date in the format YYYY-m-d e.g. 1980-11-08
 * Name of the competition